adelevie/parse-ruby-client/README.md

 Parse.init
 ```

-The test folder assumes this naming convention for environment variables, so if you want to run the tests `parse-ruby-client`, you *must* do this.
+The test folder assumes this naming convention for environment variables, so if you want to run the tests, you *must* do this.
 But it's easy.
 And good for you, too.

 ## Creating and Saving Objects